Different wood sealer types applied to indoor wood samples

 Wood sealer works best when the surface is clean, dry, and properly prepared.

-6. Allow proper drying time between coats.
+6. Allow proper drying time between coats: Follow the product label, not a guess.

 Common Wood Sealer Mistakes